Share the article

 A guide to implementing the community dialogue approach Guidance for health programme implementers on using the community dialogue approach – a participatory approach for community engagement with the aim to achieve and sustain social action and behavior change towards improving health of communities.
 Developed by the Malaria Consortium.
 Also available in French.

-Science of Improvement: How to Improve Tool for accelerating improvement in health care, without replacing existing change models that organizations may already use (Institute for Healthcare Improvement).
+How to Improve: Model for improvement Framework to guide and accelerate improvement in health care, without replacing existing change models that organizations may already use (Institute for Healthcare Improvement).

 Nine steps for developing a scaling-up strategy Manual to facilitate systematic planning for scaling up of interventions (WHO).